skycoin/viscript/notes/im_bits.md

-there is a general app or process type for bash type commands like this but other types of processes are for other apps and not a general type of terminal
+there is a general app or process type for bash type commands like this but other types of tasks are for other apps and not a general type of terminal